SyncfusionExamples/syncfusion-winui-barcode-examples/README.md

 # WinUI Barcode Example (How to add Barcode control in WinUI application)

 This repository contains sample for how to add the [Syncfusion WinUI Barcode](https://help.syncfusion.com/winui/barcode/getting-started) control in WinUI application.
-The Barcode control helps you to generate and display data in a machine-readable format.
+The WinUI Barcode control helps you to generate and display data in a machine-readable format.
 It provides a perfect approach for encoding text using the supported barcode types.

 ## Syncfuion controls